 For example, the Ryzen 7 5800X is a great CPU for $400.
 The only issue is that for the same price the Core i7-12700KF is a much better CPU overall in our opinion, often offering vastly superior productivity performance, marginally better gaming performance, and in terms of cooling it's no more difficult to deal with.

 Simply put, the Core i7 reigns supreme high-end gaming right now, whether that be the 10700, 11700 or the 12700, they all seem to have their place.

 Best Extreme Desktop CPU

-When 16 cores won't cut it or you need more lanes than Interstate 10, then AMD's Threadripper is what you’re after.
-With AMD yet to announce the Threadripper 5000 series, you're still buying the Zen 2 series which includes the 64-core 3990, 32-core 3970X, and 24-core 3960X, all beasts in their own right.
+If 16-cores won't cut it for you, then your next option is to dig deep and cough up some first car money for a 3rd-gen Threadripper CPU.
+With AMD yet to announce the Threadripper 5000 series, you're limited to the Zen 2 processors which include the 64-core 3990X, 32-core 3970X and 24-core 3960X, all of which are beasts in their own right.

 Best Value for Productivity

 When it comes to productivity and core-heavy workloads, the best mainstream desktop processors are either Core i9 or Ryzen 9 tiers.
 From AMD, the $500 5900X and $700 5950X are best, and from Intel, the Core i9-12900K for $620.

 If you're erring more on the side of value, then the Ryzen 9 5900X is very appealing.
 It's a tad cheaper than the 12900K, though it is $90 more than the 12700K and does trade blows with the i7 for productivity workloads.
 However, Z690 motherboards start at ~$200 for a decent board whereas a decent B550 like the MSI B550M Pro-VDH WiFi costs just $120.